Can you make money from Ethereum 2.0?

 Central to this innovation was the concept of smart contracts.
 These are a computer protocol intended to digitally facilitate, verify or enforce the negotiation or performance of a contract without the influence of third parties.
 This means that transactions are, in theory, irreversible and transparent.
 This sounded like an amazing project which inspired many of the early crypto enthusiasts.

-Ultimately, for numerous technical reasons, deploying code on Ethereum is more expensive than using a centralised service such as AWS and it runs much slower.
+Ultimately, for numerous technical reasons, deploying code on Ethereum is more expensive than using a centralised service such as Amazon Web Services (AWS) and it runs much slower.

-By contrast “proof of stake” reaches a consensus through a set of nodes known as validators.
-To participate in staking, investors need to run a validator node to stake through and have at least 32 ETH tokens (current price around $7,000) in a deposit.
+By contrast, Proof-of-stake reaches a consensus through a set of nodes known as validators.
+To participate in staking, investors need to run a validator node to stake through and have at least 32 ETH tokens (current price more than $150,000 [£111,965]) in a deposit.
 This enables the staker to create a block.
-Validators from across the Ethereum network are selected to vote on new blocks semi-randomly with other validators agreeing on the result thereby achieving a consensus.
+Validators from across the Ethereum network are selected to vote on new blocks semi-randomly with other validators agreeing on the result, thereby achieving a consensus.

-Similar to mining, staking will create a rewards system, though quite how much income stakers will be able to generate has not yet been decided.
+Similar to mining, staking will create a rewards system, although quite how much income stakers will be able to generate has not yet been decided.

-Vitalik Buterin has suggested that it could be anything between 1.5 and 18 per cent depending on how much Ethereum is staked.
-Yet the consensus among seasoned Ethereum watchers seems to be that the real world figure is likely to be in the region of 5 per cent.
+Buterin has suggested that it could be anything between 1.5% and 18%, depending on how much Ethereum is staked.
+Yet the consensus among seasoned Ethereum watchers seems to be that the real-world figure is likely to be in the region of 5%.

 Can Ethereum staking offer easy passive income?